If you are pregnant and want a healthy baby then make sure you are eating a good nutritious balanced diet!

 Whole wheat bread or noodles with:beans, cheese, peanut butter, milk, tofu

-- Liver once a week if you like it and organic preferably.
+2. Liver, if you like it and organic only.

 Home Page Home Birth Supply List